-I’ve copied out most of the good to great summary from Wikisummaries and added my comments to the main points within the book.
-If you haven’t read good to great, I urge you to do so.
+I’ve copied out most of the ‘Good to Great’ summary from Wikisummaries and added my comments to the main points within the book.
+If you haven’t read ‘Good to Great’ by Jim Collins, I urge you to do so.
 What makes this book stand out is that it’s based on number crunching and interpretation of data, rather than just some random hypothesis based on some sort of interesting new management idea.
-For that reason it’s timeless and amazingly relevant.
+For that reason, it’s timeless and amazingly relevant.

 The idea behind this post is for you to hopefully be aware of an awesome book, and to see how we have applied these concepts to 90 Digital.